 The analysis showed that, generally, Jersey Village has a higher number of crashes resulting in severe outcomes per year compared to communities of similar size in Texas.
-However, once controlled for the

-146,000 vehicles daily.
+However, once controlled for the average day just north of Beltway 8.
+Beltway 8, in turn, carries nearly number of crashes that occur on freeway or frontage roads, the number 146,000 vehicles daily.
 In terms of arterial routes, Jones Road, West falls to average rates similar to those for other communities of similar